albertlauncher/documentation/src/_docs/extensions/python.md

 Note that the default icon path is ":python_module" which is an embedded resource icon depicting a Python script and the urgency defaults to normal.

 ##### `id`
 The identifier string of the item.
-It is used for ranking aloritms and should not be empty.
+It is used for ranking algorithms and should not be empty.

 ##### `icon`
 The path of the icon displayed in the item.